 If the video doesn’t work here, you can watch it on YouTube here.
 I’d be over the moon happy if you subscribed to my YouTube channel!
 Videos are actually released on YouTube first (usually the night before they’re published on the blog).
 Thank you!

 what does it look like?

-Quartz looks like a natural stone.
-The beauty of it is that it comes in a variety of neutral colors- beige, black, grey, or white.
+One thing I love about quartz is it can look like a natural stone.
+There are also a variety of neutral colors- beige, black, grey, or white.
 It can look like marble (what I love!) or it can look like granite, it can also stand on its own and look like a composite.
-Here are the colors that Arizona Tile offers so you have a good visual:

 what is the maintenance on quartz?
 What should I avoid putting on it?

 - Clean with mild soap, water, and a soft cloth.